susam/emfy/README.md

 While you are getting used to the Emacs key bindings, keep this [GNU Emacs Reference Card][emacs-ref] handy.
 Also, if you are using it in GUI mode, then the menu options can be quite helpful.
-The Emacs initialization file that comes with this project hides the menu bar by default but you can always invoke the menu bar any time by typing `<f10>`.

 [emacs-ref]: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf